Kaipara District: Local government

-Before 2021 there were three wards.
+Since 2022, it is now reverted back into three wards (which is the last amount since the 2016 elections).
+This time both West Coast-Central and Dargaville Wards were merged to form into Wairoa Ward.

 On 6 September 2012, commissioners were appointed by the Minister of Local Government to take over the governance of the Kaipara District Council.
-The appointment followed the completion of the work of the review team which had been put in place by the Minister of Local Government in June 2012 to assess the financial management and governance challenges facing the council.
+The appointment followed the completion of the work of the review team, which had been put in place by the Minister of Local Government in June 2012 to assess the financial management and governance challenges facing the council.
 The review team concluded that the challenges were beyond the ability of the mayor and councillors to manage.
 The elected council agreed and asked the Minister to appoint commissioners.
 The Kaipara District Council commissioners were John Robertson (chairman), Richard Booth, Colin Dale and Peter Winder.

 In 2016, a new Kaipara District Council was elected, with Peter Winder guiding the council as Crown manager.
-In 2019 the council returned to full self-management.
+In 2019, the council returned to full self-management.